kaito1410/AutoDD_Rev2/README.md

 Vol/3MonthAvg - Ratio of the most recent trading days' volumn to the average in the last 3 month

-Float - Float shares, number of tradable shares of the ticker
+Float Shares - Number of tradable shares of the ticker

 Short/Float% - Amount of short shares / avaliable float for the ticker in percentage